Gomer0319/Armada_Tesda_WF/Week 3/02-Day 2/01-Conditional_statements.md

 ### **Exploring Conditional Statements**

-#### **Developmental Outcomes:**
+**Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Use `if`, `else if`, and `else` statements to handle conditions in their programs.
+1. Use if, else if, and else statements to handle conditions in their programs.
-2. Apply `switch` statements to simplify multi-condition checks.
+2. Apply switch statements to simplify multi-condition checks.
-3. Leverage the ternary operator for concise decision-making in simple scenarios.
+3. Use the ternary operator for concise decision-making in simple scenarios.

 ---